Bed Sore Lawyer Serving all of NJ and PA

 - Paterson Nursing Home Abuse Attorney

 - Woodbridge Nursing Home Abuse Attorney

 Bed sores are a common occurrence at some New Jersey and Pennsylvania nursing home facilities; however, with proper care, bed sores are almost always avoidable.
 When New Jersey or Pennsylvania nursing homes provide proper assessments, monitoring, and care, bed sores, in most cases, can be prevented.

 Defining Bed Sores

-Bed sores or pressure ulcers are wounds that develop because of unrelieved pressure on skin.
-They have four stages of development which are ranked least to worst.
+Bed sores (aka, pressure ulcers or bedsores) are wounds that develop because of unrelieved pressure on skin.
+They have several stages of development, which are ranked from least to worst.
 These wounds develop on areas of the body where the layer of muscle tissue between skin and a bony prominence is thinnest.
-Examples include:

 - Shoulder blades

 Bed sores will not develop unless the body’s skin is exposed to continuous pressure.
 Some nursing home residents are left lying or sitting for long periods of time without being repositioned.
 When the bony prominences are exposed to such pressure, the skin deteriorates and an ulcer is formed.
 Prolonged pressure on the bony prominences is commonly the result of nursing home neglect.

 Bed sores have several stages.
 Each time a bed sore reaches the next stage, the wound has deteriorated.